-The Board of 1 April 2021 set up the Related Parties Committee (also "RPC") consisting of five independent directors, two of whom were taken from the minority slate: for details, see Table 3.
+The Board of April 1, 2021, set up the Related Parties Committee (also "RPC") consisting of five independent directors, two of whom were taken from the minority slate: for details, see Table 3.

 The Related Parties Committee (whose meetings are attended by the Chairman of the Board of Statutory Auditors or any other Auditor delegated by said Chairman, without prejudice to the possibility for all Statutory Auditors to attend) can access the company information necessary to carry out its tasks, making use of the Company units; in accordance with the current Related Party Procedure, it is supported by the Group Compliance Officer who governs its responsibilities and activities.
-The RPC has been assigned a budget of EUR 250,000 for 2022, with autonomous spending power within this limit, without prejudice to the possibility of activating independent experts of its own choice to carry out the activities for which it is responsible, as per Consob Related Parties Regulation.
+The RPC has been assigned a budget of EUR 250,000 for 2023, with autonomous spending power within this limit, without prejudice to the possibility of activating independent experts of its own choice to carry out the activities for which it is responsible, as per Consob Related Parties Regulation.

-3 The term "related party" to TIM refers to parties identified as such on the basis of the international accounting standards referred to in Article 3 para.
+6 The term "related party" to TIM refers to parties identified as such on the basis of the international accounting standards referred to in Article 3 para.
 1 letter a) of the Consob Regulation adopted by resolution no. 17221/2010 and subsequent amendments.
 More details are available in 'Transactions with related parties' in the Report on Operations.

 The Related Parties Committee's operating procedures and its acknowledged prerogatives are governed not only by the Procedure for Related Party Transactions, but also by specific regulations approved by the Board of Directors.

-In 2022, the Committee scheduled its activities in accordance with the tasks assigned to it and met 22 times, with an average meeting duration of approximately 1 hour and 40 minutes and an attendance rate of 93.60%.
-In 2023 and up to the date of approval of this Report, 5 meetings were held, with an attendance rate of 95%.
-During 2022, the Committee analysed and issued opinions on specific transactions; it acquired the reports prepared by the Compliance department, as per procedure, verifying their exact compliance; it monitored the perimeter of the company's related parties.
+In 2023, the Committee scheduled its activities in accordance with the tasks assigned to it and met 18 times, with an average meeting duration of approximately one hour and forty-seven minutes and an attendance rate of 94%.
+In 2024 and up to the date of approval of this Report, 3 meetings were held, with an attendance rate of 100%.
+During 2023, the Committee analysed and issued opinions on specific transactions; it acquired the reports prepared by the Compliance department, as per procedure, verifying their exact compliance; it monitored the perimeter of the company's related parties.
+It dedicated specific attention to the investigations concerning the NetCo Transaction, in particular with reference to the non-binding offers jointly presented by the consortium of CDP Equity S.p.A. (a related party of the Company) and Macquarie in relation to NetCo and, following a specific mandate conferred by the Board of Directors, to KKR's competing non-binding offers.